philipParks/project_manager/documents/initiation/scopeStatement.md

 **Notification System:** Alerts and reminders for upcoming deadlines, task updates, and project changes.

-**Mobile Compatibility:** A responsive interface for mobile access on iOS and Android platforms.

 **Integration with Third-party Tools:** Ability to integrate with popular tools like Slack, Google Calendar, and other cloud storage services.